 Being pregnant may seem like a full-time job in itself.
-And being pregnant at work may seem like a lot to manage.
-This is because, during pregnancy, a woman goes through, a lot of hormonal and physical changes that may take a toll on her health and ability to work.
+And, being pregnant at work may seem like a lot to manage.
+This is because, during pregnancy, a woman goes through a lot of hormonal and physical changes that may take a toll on her health and ability to work.
 Aches and pain, fatigue, mood swings or morning sickness are some of the things that a pregnant woman may have to deal with, on a daily basis, during her pregnancy.
-All this coupled with the stress of work and tiring working hours may increase her distress during pregnancy.
-Therefore, a pregnant woman may find it tough to handle both, job and taking care of her health, at the same time.
+All this, coupled with the stress of work and tiring working hours, may increase her distress during pregnancy.
+Therefore, a pregnant woman may find it tough to handle both the job and taking care of her health at the same time.
 Travelling for work, posture, sitting or standing for long hours at work, the stress of deadlines and meetings may heighten her discomfort during pregnancy, leading to aches and health troubles.

 It is not entirely inadvisable for a pregnant woman to continue working.
 It is advisable to take into consideration aspects like the nature of the job, the conditions at the workplace and whether the employers are willing to make allowances for you, before taking a decision.
 If you are experiencing a healthy, low-risk pregnancy, you may surely continue working.
 It is always sensible to consult your doctor and discuss the issue with him.